 7 Tips for Entertaining Safely During COVID-19

-Please note that you should always follow the most current set of published guidelines by your local public health officials.
+DISCLAIMER: You should always follow the most current set of published guidelines by your local public health officials.
 We are not public health officers, nor officials.
-The views expressed in this post are of our opinion only, and should not be used as official directives.
+The views expressed in this post are of our opinion only and must not be used or construed as official directives, guidelines or advice.

 Tips for safer entertaining during the pandemic: